Note: This article applies to adTempus 4 and later. For adTempus 3 and earlier, see article K00000420.

 The adTempus service is configured to depend on SQL Server Express, and will not start once SQL Server Express is removed.
 To remove the service dependency:

-1. Run the Registry Editor and go to key "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\adTempus$default"
+1. Run the Registry Editor and go to key "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\adTempus$default" (replace "default" with the appropriate instance name if necessary).

-7. Change adTempus database settings
+8. Change adTempus database settings

 Run the Database Configuration Wizard from the adTempus Server Tools group on the Start menu.
 Proceed through the configuration wizard as described in the Database Installation and Configuration topic in the installation guide, entering the information for the new database server and database name.